The worms do not care the color of your skin…

 Where do we go from here?
 Those who have been the target of systemic racism and other violence are telling us how to proceed.
 I suggest we listen respectfully, hopefully, and, most importantly, actively.
 More specifically, two thoughts.

 Ubuntu.
 Ian Player and Magqubu established WILD, and they infused our organization with the same principles and practice they used to save the white rhino.
 They worked together for the common good, blind to racial and cultural differences — they followed the example of the worm.
-By doing so, they practiced ubuntu, that very special Bantu philosophy that asserts the power of mutual respect — “I am because you are” – and confirms a universal bond of sharing that connects all humanity.
-What also comes to mind in the contemporary western world is the growing awareness of ‘co-liberation’ — we are not free until we are all free.
+By doing so, they practiced ubuntu, that very special Bantu philosophy that asserts the power of mutual respect — “I am because you are” – and confirms a universal bond of sharing that connects all humanity, and should also connect humanity to all of nature.
+What also comes to mind in the contemporary western world is the growing awareness of ‘co-liberation’ — we are not free until we are all free… and humanity is not free until enough nature is wild and free.

 Hope.
 Many years ago, I stopped being optimistic because it seemed empty to me and I wanted engagement, connection, and reason.
 Vaclav Havel captured my feeling perfectly: “Hope is definitely not the same thing as optimism.
 It is not the conviction that something will turn out well, but the certainty that something makes sense, regardless of how it turns out.”